NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-- The use of attributes may vary, but the `type` attribute and EITHER `title` attribute OR `id` attribute are always required.
+- The use of attributes may vary, but the `type` attribute AND `title` attribute or `id` attribute are always required.

 - The `title` attribute specifies the title of the related resource.